-Implementation activities have included building staff capacity for use of Motivational Interviewing (MI)140 as a case management model.
+Implementation activities have included building staff capacity for use of Motivational Interviewing (MI)166 as a case management model.
 CFSA's Child Welfare Training Academy has provided the MI training and MI certification for all CFSA staff and CFSA's community-based Collaborative staff.
 Additionally, the Community Partnerships Administration expanded its evaluation team by hiring a data scientist.
 The data scientist designs, leads, carries out, documents, and communicates evaluation results for supported and promising programs under Family First.
 The data scientist also manages continuous quality improvement (CQI) for well-supported programs.
 In total, the data scientist's expert knowledge of evaluation design and methodology will firmly support the programmatic aspects of Family First implementation via CFSA's Community Partnerships Administration.
-In addition to the above activities, Chapin Hall141 has continued to provide technical assistance on the development and implementation of CQI systems and processes throughout 2019 and 2020.
+In addition to the above activities, Chapin Hall167 has continued to provide technical assistance on the development and implementation of CQI systems and processes throughout 2019 and 2020.
 As part of this support, Chapin Hall CQI experts will advise the data scientist on the development and launch of a CQI system that aligns and integrates Family First requirements with CFSA's broader strategic direction and state level CQI efforts.

 The Agency has also implemented two information technology system applications.
-The first application was added to FACES.NET142 and allows CFSA social workers to develop child-specific prevention plans and to refer families to evidence-based practice (EBP) services, facilitate the transfer of referrals and cases to the Collaboratives directly from FACES.NET, and automatically create MI referrals for all In-Home cases.
+The first application was added to FACES.NET168 and allows CFSA social workers to develop child-specific prevention plans and to refer families to evidence-based practice (EBP) services, facilitate the transfer of referrals and cases to the Collaboratives directly from FACES.NET, and automatically create MI referrals for all In-Home cases.
 The second application was the development of the CFSA Community Portal.
-The Community Portal allows Collaborative partners and EBP service providers to manage case transfers and EBP referrals from CFSA via FACES.NET.
-Collaboratives can order EBP services and EBP service providers can better track service referrals.
+The Community Portal allows Collaborative partners and EBP service providers to manage case

-140 Motivational Interviewing (MI) is an established evidenced based client-centered treatment approach that targets the development and enhancement of intrinsic motivation to change problem behaviors.
+166 Motivational Interviewing (MI) is an established evidenced based client-centered treatment approach that targets the development and enhancement of intrinsic motivation to change problem behaviors.

-141 Chapin Hall at the University of Chicago focuses on a mission of improving the well-being of children and youth, families, and their communities by combining rigorous research methods and real-world policy expertise to accelerate the use of data and evidence in policymaking and program implementation.
+167 Chapin Hall at the University of Chicago focuses on a mission of improving the well-being of children and youth, families, and their communities by combining rigorous research methods and real-world policy expertise to accelerate the use of data and evidence in policymaking and program implementation.
 Longstanding partnerships with government agencies, nonprofits, and philanthropy are at the heart of their approach.

-142 CFSA's child welfare information system, known locally as FACES.NET.
+168 CFSA's child welfare information system, known locally as FACES.NET.